The Bankrate promise

 - Term life insurance: Term life insurance is limited by time but can provide some of the best ratios of premiums to benefits.
 Term life insurance policies are drafted for a specific number of years before they must be renewed, at which point the rates may rise.

-- Universal life insurance: Universal life insurance is the inverse of term.
-These policy types are drafted to cover the entire lifespan of the insured individual, making them a form of ‘permanent’ life insurance.
+- Universal life insurance: These policy types are drafted to cover the entire lifespan of the insured individual, making them a form of ‘permanent’ life insurance.
 Universal offers leeway and customization when it comes to premium costs and death benefits.

 - Whole life insurance: Like universal life insurance, whole life insurance is a type of permanent life insurance.
 The main difference between the two is that whole life provides consistent premiums and cash value guarantees, while universal instead offers flexibility around premiums and death benefits.